+Pharmacies

-Pharmacies Pharmacies throughout Greece are generally well-stocked and have knowledgeable staff who, more often than not, will speak good English.
+Pharmacies throughout Greece are generally well-stocked and have knowledgeable staff who, generally, will speak some English.
 Pharmacists will often be able to give advice and medicine for minor ailments.
 Pharmacies are open Monday to Friday but not on Saturdays.